Smart Export Guarantee – Part 1: Not so smart or much of a guarantee!

 BEIS are leaving the design of SEG-compliant export tariffs up to the individual suppliers, who are encouraged to provide time-of-use ‘smart’ tariffs but it’s not compulsory.

-More suppliers will announce their tariffs over the coming months, and it is expected that tariffs will become smarter over time, particularly with energy storage playing a greater role in the future of the UK energy system.
+It is expected that tariffs will become smarter over time, particularly with energy storage playing a greater role in the future of the UK energy system.

 The SEG success will be entirely dependent on the attractiveness of the prices and tariffs offered.
 BEIS will review and monitor, via an annual report from Ofgem, whether the market is delivering an effective range of options.